WelbornGroup/Documentation/Poltype_Usage.md

 # This is a Quick Guide to using Poltype2
-Poltype2 is an automated software that generates AMOEBA MD parameters for small molecules

 (Please see the Poltype2 install guide first to get it set up on ARC)

 To utilize this software you will require 4 input files: